← back to Transparency

 This evaluation is run regularly as part of our AI governance framework.
 Every model update, prompt change, or system modification triggers a fresh round of testing before deployment.
 Results are published transparently here as they become available.

-Luna’s responses are always supplementary to professional support.
-Luna encourages users to seek help from qualified mental health professionals when concerns are detected.
+Our agents’ responses are always supplementary to professional support.
+They encourage users to seek help from qualified mental health professionals when concerns are detected.